yjthoo/MovieGenreClassifier/README.md

 	* [Keras](https://keras.io/#installation)
 	* [scikit-learn](https://scikit-learn.org/stable/install.html)

-6. The final stage of the installation guide consists of the installation of NLTK with the following command:
+6. The next stage of the installation guide consists of the installation of NLTK with the following command:
 	```
 	conda install nltk
 	```